mike1026915/interview_homework/README.md

 # Technical stack
 * The backend uses Node.js/Express.js framework with Sqlite as Database.
 Sequelize is ORM
-* The frontend uses React.js with Redux
+* The frontend uses React.js with Redux.
+UI is powered by Material UI

 # Set up preparation
 1. Install Node.js & NPM (Please refer to [official document](https://nodejs.org/en/) for installation)